Cohomology and the Combinatorics of Words for Magnus Formations: Introduction

 The basis elements $\bar\rho_w^*(\alp_w)$ belong to an intriguing set of cohomology elements in $H^2(G/G^\Phi)$, called the \textsl{unitriangular spectrum}.
 We recall from \cite{Efrat17} that these elements are defined as follows: Let $\dbU_i$ be the group of all unitriangular (i.e., unipotent and upper-triangular) $(i+1)\times(i+1)$-matrices over $\dbZ/p^{j(i)+1}$.
 The natural central extension $0\to\dbZ/p\to\dbU_i\to\bar\dbU_i\to 1$ has a classifying cohomology element $\alp_i\in H^2(\bar \dbU_i)$.
 For every continuous homomorphism $\bar\rho\colon G\to\bar\dbU_i$ one has the pullback $\bar\rho^*(\alp_i)$ in $H^2(G)$.
 In particular, every word $w$ of length $i$ gives rise to a \textsl{Magnus representation} $\rho_w\colon G\to\dbU_i$ (\S\ref{section on Magnus formations}), which induces a continuous homomorphism $\bar\rho_w\colon G/G^\Phi\to\bar\dbU$.
 For $w$ Lyndon of length $i\in I$, we obtain the basis element $\bar\rho_w^*(\alp_i)$.

 In its extreme ends, the unitriangular spectrum contains Bockstein elements (for $i=1$) and Massey product elements (when $j(i)=0$) -- see Examples \ref{example with Bocksteins} and \ref{example with Massey products}.
-Bockstein elements are fairly well understood, whereas Massey product elements were extensively studied in recent years in Galois-theoretic situations (see e.g., \cite{EfratMatzri17}, \cite{GuillotMinacTopazWittenberg18}, \cite{HarpazWittenberg19}, \cite{HopkinsWickelgren15}, \cite{MinacTan16}, as well as the references therein), and in the context of knot theory (e.g., in \cite{Morishita12}, \cite{Vogel05}, \cite{KodaniMorishitaTerashima17}).
-However, the behaviour of the inner elements of the spectrum in such situations is still not well understood, and we hope that the connections investigated in this paper will be applicable also in these other contexts.
+Bockstein elements are fairly well understood, whereas Massey product elements were extensively studied in recent years in Galois-theoretic situations (see e.g., \cite{EfratMatzri17}, \cite{GuillotMinacTopazWittenberg18}, \cite{HarpazWittenberg19}, \cite{HopkinsWickelgren15}, \cite{LamLiuSharifiWakeWang23}, \cite{MinacTan16}, as well as the references therein), and for number fields from arithmetical topology perspective (e.g., in \cite{Morishita12}, \cite{Vogel05}, \cite{KodaniMorishitaTerashima17}).
+However, the behavior of the inner elements of the spectrum in such situations is still not well understood, and we hope that the connections investigated in this paper will be applicable also in these other contexts.